fastoch/Networking/Transport_Layer.md

 You may as an example have a PC with a powerful CPU sending data to a PDA which can only process data at a much lower rate.
 The PDA should therefore regulate the data flow so it's not overwhelmed.

-With TCP, the flow control is implemented by acknowledgment from the receiver when data has been transmitted.
+With TCP, the flow control is implemented by acknowledgement from the receiver when data has been transmitted.
 TCP uses what is called a "**sliding window**" to control the flow of data.

-**Windowing** will allow a receiving computer to advertise how much data it's able to receive before transmitting an acknowledgment
+**Windowing** will allow a receiving computer to advertise how much data it's able to receive before transmitting an acknowledgement
 to the sending computer.

 In each TCP segment, the receiver will specify in the '**receive window**' field the amount of additional data in bytes that it is
 willing to buffer for the connection.
-The sending host can only send up to that amount of data before it must wait for an acknowledgment (ACK) and window size update from
+The sending host can only send up to that amount of data before it must wait for an acknowledgement (ACK) and window size update from
 the receiving host.

 UDP does not implement flow control.
 And in a **VoIP** environment, as an example, which **uses UDP**, the call will stay up and the